grafana/loki/docs/sources/upgrading/_index.md

 #### Index shipper multi-store support
 If `-boltdb.shipper.shared-store`, `-tsdb.shipper.shared-store` are not explicitly configured, they used to default to the `object_store` configured in the latest `period_config` of the correspoding index type.
-Going forward, these defaults are removed in favor of uploading indexes to multiple stores.
-If `shared-store` is not explicitly configured, boltdb & tsdb indexes will be shipped to the `object_store` configured for that period.
+In releases 2.7.4 and later, these defaults are removed in favor of uploading indexes to multiple stores.
+If you do not explicitly configure a `shared-store`, the boltdb & tsdb indexes will be shipped to the `object_store` configured for that period.

 ## 2.7.0